internet-identity-labs/nfid-docs/content/en/how-it-works/auth-protocol.md

 <div class="-mt-4"><p class="text-gray-600 dark:text-gray-400">Find more at the source <a href="https://internetcomputer.org/docs/current/references/ii-spec#client-authentication-protocol">IC reference</a>.

 ## Introduction
-When an ICP client wants to authenticate a user, it uses a *session key* (e.g., Ed25519 or ECDSA), and by way of the authentication flow (details below) obtains a [delegation chain](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certification-delegation) that allows the session key to sign for the user's main identity.
+When a client wants to authenticate a user, it uses a *session key* (e.g., Ed25519 or ECDSA), and by way of the authentication flow (details below) obtains a [delegation chain](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certification-delegation) that allows the session key to sign for the user's main identity.

+There are two types of session keys - one for an external application (*client delegation*) to manage a scoped set of user permissions, and one for the main client (*NFID delegation*) to give users full administrative control of their identity.

+Non-ICP networks, like EVM, only need a `provider`.

+### Client delegations
 The delegation chain consists of one delegation, called the *client delegation*, that delegates from the user identity to the session key.
 This delegation is created by the NFID Delegator smart contract, and signed using a [smart contract (canister) signature](https://hydra.dfinity.systems/latest/dfinity-ci-build/ic-ref.pr-319/interface-spec/1/index.html#canister-signatures).
 This delegation is scoped to the client's canisters and has a maximum lifetime of 30 days, with a default of 30 minutes.

+### NFID delegation
 The NFID client also manages an *NFID delegation*, delegating from the passkey's public key to a session key managed by this frontend, so that it can interact with its smart contracts without having to invoke the passkey for each signature.

+### Non-ICP networks (i.e. EVM chains)
 When non-ICP clients want to authenticate a user, it receives a `provider`, constructed on the frontend by the *NFID delegation*.

-### From the point of view of a client ICP application:
+## From the point of view of a client ICP application:
 1. The application frontend creates a session key pair (e.g., Ed25519).
 2. It installs a `message` event handler on its own `window`.
 3. It loads the url https://nfid.one/#authorize in an `iframe`.
 Let `nfidWindow` be the `Window` object returned from this.